 Go follow Sage on Twitter at HandlerofBees to see more updates from the project and life as a graduate student in general!

-Katerina is in her second year of the BSc Biological Sciences program at the University of Guelph with a minor in Ecology.
-She is volunteering to assist Sage with her work on the Bees@Schools project.
+Katerina is in her fourth year of the BSc Biological Sciences program at the University of Guelph with a minor in Ecology.
+She has been assisting with the Bees@Schools program since it began in 2019, doing everything from building nest boxes, to opening occupied tubes, and now further DNA barcoding!
 After completing her degree, she is hoping to pursue research and complete a masters degree.